tdilauro/Simplified-wiki/ArchitecturalOverview.md

 We expect the Library Simplified ecosystem to contain only one library registry.
 We expect every library in the ecosystem to be registered with that registry.
 If there are multiple library registries, it becomes much more difficult for patrons to find 'their' libraries, since they would first have to find 'their' library registry.
-(If this happens, we could mitigate it by creating a second discovery protocol and running searches on multiple registries.)

 ## The metadata wrangler